Rizean/LifePlay.js/docs/API.md

 <a name="LPActor+dialogue"></a>

 ### lpnpC.dialogue(text, [mood])
-Text the actor will say.
+Text the actor will say in mood.

 **Kind**: instance method of [<code>LPNPC</code>](#LPNPC)